 The catalyst for Toronto's Pride events was the Bathhouse Raids that occurred on Feb.
 5, 1981.
 Police stormed four gay bathhouses in the city as part of what they called "Operation Soap," and arrested just under 300 men.
 For the majority, charges were later dropped or dismissed.

-Rallies were held in response to the injustice and it was these mass protests that evolved into the first Toronto Pride celebration that was officially recognized by the city.
+Rallies were held in response to the injustice and it was these mass protests that evolved into the first Toronto Pride celebration.

 One of Canada's first programs to combat anti-gay discrimination and violence is implemented by the Toronto District School Board after a hate crime in which their employee Kenneth Zeller is murdered in Toronto's High Park.

 Winnipeg holds its first-ever Pride on August 2, with a turn-out of 250 LGBT community members, supporters, and allies.
 Some the first participants of this event actually wore paper bags over their heads out of fear of rallying in public.
 The event has since grown to a vibrant, annual festival with an attendance of 35,000.